qiwi/protopipe/README.md

 ## Definitions and contracts
 * Vertex is a graph atom.
+* Edge — bond.
-* Edge — bond connecting two vertices.
+* Incidentor — the _rule_ of connecting vertexes and edges.
+* Graph — a class that implements [`IGraph`](./src/main/ts/interface.ts) — stores vertexes and edges collections, features and incidentor.
 * Sequence — any possible transition.
     * Walk: vertices may repeat, edges may repeat (closed / open)
     * Trail: vertices may repeat, edges cannot repeat (open)